 Implement the following: • A contracting out agreement with your spouse/de facto so your separate property does not become relationship property.
 This will sit alongside the trust.
 This needs to be done because this case has clearly shown a trust alone may no longer be effective in protecting assets from relationship claims without such an agreement being in existence. • If you are putting assets into trust for your child and that child subsequently enters into a relationship, ensure your child and their partner enter into a contracting out agreement.
 Failure to do this could result in assets you have just bequeathed becoming divisible between your child and their spouse/de facto. • Ensure all contracting out agreements are reviewed every couple of years, and document the reviews.
 This is important as it gives the parties an opportunity to amend the agreement should it be necessary - a step judges are keen to see occur should your affairs ever end up in court.

 Assistance is available Frequently the assets held in a trust are the big ticket items of an individual's and family's wealth.
 As such, continual asset protection is required.
 To ensure this objective is achieved, trusts must stay up to date with the law.
 Given the implications of the judgment, GRA currently recommend client's trusts be reviewed.
-Should you wish to discuss your trust, please contact me, Janet Xuccoa, Trustee Services Director by emailing [email protected] or telephoning 09 522 7955.
+Should you wish to discuss your trust, please contact GRA Trustee Services by emailing [email protected], telephoning 09 522 7955 or via our website.